-The following is a timeline of major events for queer people.
+The following is a timeline of major events for LGBT/queer people.
 This timeline is a living document, as I will be updating it as my own knowledge grows.
+Sources for the information can be found here.

 - Circa 19 BCE: Virgil’s The Aeneid is published: An epic poem written by Virgil describing the mythological founding of Rome, The Aeneid features the homoerotic relationship of Nisus and Euryalus, two men who serve under the hero Aeneas.

-- Circa 1049-1051; The Liber Gomorrihianus: Peter Damian, a Roman Catholic priest, publishes the Liber Gomorrihianus, condemning acts of sodomy (i.e. homosexuality), especially among clergy members.
+- Circa 1049-1051 BCE; The Liber Gomorrihianus: Peter Damian, a Roman Catholic priest, publishes the Liber Gomorrihianus, condemning acts of sodomy (i.e. homosexuality), especially among clergy members.

 - October 5; Forty Panamanian queer men are murdered by Vasco Núñez de Balboa: Native men who dress as women and engage in sexual behavior with other men are brutally ripped to pieces by Balboa’s mastiffs.